 Matt Gluck and Dorna Djenab started Yoga when they were children, learning the techniques of pranayam, relaxation and meditation from their parents, in order to deal with childhood sickness and stress.
 They both became dedicated to yoga many years later, when life provided the insight of the role that it plays in helping us be ourselves, relax and enjoy our innermost being.

 Matt is a British Wheel of Yoga and Life Centre qualified teacher.
-He has been teaching for twenty two years and full time for the last thirteen.
-He has studied Japanese, Chinese and Indian martial arts and yoga throughout this time.
-He mentors for the Life Centre in Notting Hill Gate, helping yoga teachers in training.
-Matt has just finished his second book and accompanying DVD, ‘How To Breathe’.
+He has been teaching since 1988 (Shaolin Kung Fu) and Hatha Yoga since 1996.
+He has studied Japanese, Chinese and Indian and Tibetan martial arts and yoga throughout this time.
+He has mentored for the Life Centre in Notting Hill Gate, helping yoga teachers in training and used to write a monthly column for Yoga Magazine International.
+Matt published his book and accompanying DVDs, ‘How To Breathe in 2010.